 While I love living in working in San Francisco, I definitely have a (not-so-secret) crush on New York City.
 And I think Zendesk might, too.
 This May, Zendesk Showcase is heading back to the big apple for a day of talks, networking, and the freshest products and features in customer experience.

-For those who are joining us at The Future of CX, as we call it for short—or just headed to New York City sometime soon—we pulled together a list of places to try while in town.
-Now, I’m no New Yorker, but I did get a taste for the city while there last October for Zendesk’s Relate conference.
+For those who are joining us at the Showcase on May 22—or just headed to New York City sometime soon—we pulled together a list of places to try while in town.
+Now, I’m no New Yorker, but I have had multiple opportunities to eat my way through the city over the past couple of years.
 Plus, I did some good ol’ crowdsourcing on this one (thanks, Instagram).
 So if you find yourself wanting a quick bite or an offsite adventure, these places promise some good eats:

 Café Grumpy.
 I think we can all identify with the name of this place—before we’ve had a cup of their coffee, at least.
 Not only is their coffee delicious (and strong, thank goodness), there’s a great mission behind the beans.
 Cafe Grumpy works directly with growers and producers around the world, and each roast has a different taste and story.
 You’ll leave feeling ready to take on a day of learning and networking, and with the satisfaction that you’ve supported a business that is doing some good.